NasreddineR-DEV/HomeWork-IZICAP/README.md

 To add your API key to the ChatgptserviceApplication, follow these steps:

-    Open the ChatgptserviceApplication.java file located in the com.izicap.chatgptservice package.
+    Open the ChatgptRestController.java file located in the com.izicap.chatgptservice.web package.

     Look for the line that says <!--PUT YOUR API KEY HERE--> and replace it with your actual API key.